Who are All the Ballon d’Or Winners?

 The coveted Ballon d’Or is awarded every year to the best male and female soccer players in the world.

-Voted on by a panel of national team coaches and captains, the Ballon d’Or or ‘Golden Ball’ is the one award every soccer fan references to the debate about who was the best soccer player this year.
+Voted on by a panel of national team coaches and captains, the Ballon d’Or or ‘Golden Ball’ is the one award every soccer fan references in the debate about who was the best soccer player this year.

-Amazing soccer players such as Lionel Messi, Luka Modric, Cristiano Ronaldo, Ronaldinho and Johan Cruyff have been past winners of the trophy.
+Amazing soccer players such as Lionel Messi, Luka Modric, Cristiano Ronaldo, Ronaldinho, and Johan Cruyff have been past winners of the trophy.

 In this article, we’ll address some of the history behind the Golden Ball as well as a list of all the Ballon d’Or winners from every year.